kim-yoo-sun/AI_summer_capstone/README.md

 ## Repository for project that won 2022 AI Summer capstone project with 1st place Award 🏆 (Grand Prize) which was held in Chung-Ang University.

-# YOLOFace

-# Deep learning based Face detection using the YOLOv3 algorithm
+# YOLOFace based on YOLOv3 algorithm